gauravb12/url-Shortener/README.md

 To install and run the application first install Node.JS and then proceed as,

-- Clone the repository in your machine <br/>
+- Clone the repository in your Machine <br/>
 `git clone https://github.com/gauravb12/url-Shortener.git`

 - Move into the project directory and install the depenedencies.
 Run <br/>